 How will I know if my H-1B registration has been selected?

-On March 31, logging onto your USCIS online portal should show that the status of your H-1B registration has changed, though it may also have stayed the same.
+According to USCIS, on March 31, you can log onto your USCIS online portal, which should show that the status of your H-1B registration has changed, though it may also have stayed the same.

 What is a Request for Evidence (RFE)?